InternationalColorConsortium/DemoIccMAX/contrib/Docs/Readme.md

 ## Reference Implementation

-The `IccMAX` reference implementation is intended as a guideline and **should not be considered production-ready code**.
+The Demonstration Implementation for iccMAX color profiles is intended as a guideline and **should not be considered production-ready code**.
 If you plan to use this code in a production environment, best practice includes:
 - Performing a thorough security review, including static and dynamic analysis tools.
 - Applying security patches for known vulnerabilities (see the CVEs listed below).
 - Conducting extensive product testing, including fuzzing and performance testing, to ensure stability and security.

 ## Bug Reporting

-When you discover a bug or unexpected behavior, please [open an issue](https://github.com/InternationalColorConsortium/DemoIccMAX/issues) with the following details:
+When you discover a bug or unexpected behavior, please [open an issue](https://github.com/InternationalColorConsortium/DemoIccMAX/security/advisories/new) with the following details:
 1. **Description**: A clear and concise explanation of the issue.
 2. **Steps to Reproduce**: A step-by-step guide on how to reproduce the bug.
 3. **Expected Behavior**: What you expected to happen.